bahrus/be-linked/README.md

 <host-element>
     #shadow
     <input be-linked='
-        Link read only property of host to local read only property.
+        Link read only property of host to read only property of adorned element.
     '>
 </host-element>
 ```

-Scenario 2.
+## Standard scenario.

 host-element container has property "readOnly".
 Inner element wants to set dataset.isEditable to the opposite.